 The wire fraud charge stems from emails sent by Hager to a victim investor.
 The money laundering charge is because Hager withdrew $21,500 from his business bank account to purchase a Ford F-150 pickup truck.
 An investigation by the FBI determined that the money withdrawn by Hager for this transaction was derived from his wire fraud scheme.

-Under federal statutes, Hager could face up to 30 years in federal prison without parole.
-A sentencing hearing will be scheduled after the completion of a presentence investigation by the United States Probation Office.
+Under federal statutes, Hager could have faced up to 30 years in federal prison without parole.

 The case was prosecuted by First Assistant U.S. Attorney David M. Ketchmark and Assistant U.S. Attorney Thomas M. Larson.
 Assistant U.S. Attorney Stacey Perkins Rock is handling the forfeiture.
 The case was investigated by the FBI and the Missouri Secretary of State, Securities Division.